 Later, Tony would become bankrupt and homeless when he lost his company to his rival, Obadiah Stane, who had been manipulating him for some time.
 During this event, his friend James "Rhodey" Rhodes even took on the mantle of Iron Man.
 Stark would begin rebuilding his fortune when he created a company named Circuits Maximus, which specialized in computer technology.
 While this was happening, Rhodes was slowly going mad while using the Iron Man armor since its unique interface was designed for Stark's nervous system, and not his own.
 He eventually succumbs and goes on a rampage.
 This caused Tony to use a prototype armor that was not yet finished in order to stop Rhodey from causing any more destruction.

-Following this incident, Rhodes repeatedly tried to convince Tony to resume the Iron Man mantle, who kept refusing.
-Now somewhat fearful of his past alcoholism, and how Stane had abused it, Tony felt that he had grown dependent upon the armour, whilst he had "rotted" on the inside.
-As a result, Tony didn't feel worthy of the high-tech armour which Rhodes used, and relied on a suit of armour which visually looked almost exactly the same as his original, grey armour (but which was much more sophisticated).
+Following this incident, Rhodes repeatedly tried to convince Tony to resume the Iron Man mantle but he kept refusing.
+Now somewhat fearful of his past alcoholism and how Stane had taken advantage of it, Tony felt that he had grown dependent upon the armour, whilst he had "rotted" on the inside.
+As a result, Tony didn't feel worthy of the high-tech armour which Rhodes used and relied on a suit of armour which visually looked almost exactly the same as his original, grey armour (but which was much more sophisticated).
 As Tony continued fighting crime in this suit, Stane realized that Tony wasn't as beaten as he had assumed, and repeatedly tried various tactics to destroy Tony and make him sink into alcoholism once more.
 This all culminated in Stane kidnapping many of Tony's allies and friends, and bombing Circuits Maximus.
 As a result of this bombing, Rhodes was injured too badly to use his suit of armour, and Tony's friend Morley Erwin was killed.
-Obadiah Stane incorrectly assumed that as a result Tony would feel that he had failed, and take up drinking again to cope.
+Obadiah Stane incorrectly assumed that as a result of all his machinations, Tony would feel that he had failed and take up drinking again to cope.